apache/hive/README.txt

 * Access to files stored either directly in Apache HDFS (TM) or in other data storage systems such as Apache HBase (TM)

-* Query execution via MapReduce
+* Query execution using Apache Hadoop MapReduce or Apache Tez frameworks.

+Hive implements a dialect of SQL (Hive QL) that focuses on analytics and presents a rich set of SQL semantics including OLAP functions, subqueries, common table expressions and more.
+Hive allows SQL developers or users with SQL tools to easily query, analyze and process data stored in Hadoop.
-Hive defines a simple SQL-like query language, called QL, that enables users familiar with SQL to query the data.
-At the same time, this language also allows programmers who are familiar with the MapReduce framework to be able to plug in their custom mappers and reducers to perform more sophisticated analysis that may not be supported by the built-in capabilities of the language.
+Hive also allows programmers familiar with the MapReduce framework to plug in their custom mappers and reducers to perform more sophisticated analysis that may not be supported by the built-in capabilities of the language.
 QL can also be extended with custom scalar functions (UDF's), aggregations (UDAF's), and table functions (UDTF's).

-Please note that Hadoop is a batch processing system and Hadoop jobs tend to have high latency and incur substantial overheads in job submission and scheduling.
-Consequently the average latency for Hive queries is generally very high (minutes) even when data sets involved are very small (say a few hundred megabytes).
-As a result it cannot be compared with systems such as Oracle where analyses are conducted on a significantly smaller amount of data but the analyses proceed much more iteratively with the response times between iterations being less than a few minutes.
-Hive aims to provide acceptable (but not optimal) latency for interactive data browsing, queries over small data sets or test queries.
+Hive users have a choice of 2 runtimes when executing SQL queries.
+Users can choose to use the Apache Hadoop MapReduce framework, which is mature and proven at large scales.
+MapReduce is a purely batch framework, and queries run using the MapReduce framework may experience higher latencies (tens of seconds), even over small datasets.
+Alternatively, users can choose to use the newer Apache Tez framework to process SQL queries.
+Tez is designed for interactive query and has substantially reduced overheads versus MapReduce.
+Users are free to swtich back and forth between these frameworks at any time.
+In either case, Hive is best suited for use cases where the amount of data processed is large enough to require a distributed system.

-Hive is not designed for online transaction processing and does not support real-time queries or row level insert/updates.
+Hive is not designed for online transaction processing and does not support row level insert/updates.
 It is best used for batch jobs over large sets of immutable data (like web logs).
 What Hive values most are scalability (scale out with more machines added dynamically to the Hadoop cluster), extensibility (with MapReduce framework and UDF/UDAF/UDTF), fault-tolerance, and loose-coupling with its input formats.

 General Info